Practical Information

 Participants and speakers may include students, PhD candidates, academic and administrative staff from SEA-EU partner universities, as well as specially invited guests.

-How can I finance my travel?
+How can I finance my travel? (only for speakers)

-Authors who submit abstracts will be informed via the conference platform and email whether their university will fund their mobility, as each SEA-EU university decides independently and supports only a limited number of participants.
+Authors who submit abstracts will be informed via the conference platform and email whether their university will fund their mobility, as each SEA-EU university decides independently and supports only a limited number of speakers.

 Is there a participation fee?